 The others are simple to explain as well.

-The adaptive Displacement preview feature is rally useful in Maya (to check contacts with characters, more precice layout etc.).
-Also you always want to add clear and easy to use controls.
+The adaptive Displacement preview feature is really useful in Maya (to check contacts with characters, more precise layout etc.).
+Also, you always want to add clear and easy to use controls.

 The best way to modify Displacement intensity (scale) and offset is when you can see the result immediately.

 All the modifications are targeted to that goal.